Hailey Baldwin Refuses To Join A Girl Squad

 Whether Jordan Clarkson is in a romantic relationship with either Jenner or Baldwin remains to be seen, as there is every possibility that the three are just good friends.
 However, the famous member of the Kardashian-Jenner family has previously shown that she doesn’t feel threatened by Hailey Baldwin having a close relationship with men that Jenner is involved with.

 In fact, Jenner and Hailey Baldwin were known to frequently socialize with Justin Bieber back in 2015, with speculations that a love triangle was developing amongst the celebrities.
-According to Hollywood Life, fans and the media could not ascertain whether the “Love Yourself” singer was romancing Kendall Jenner or Hailey Baldwin, because the singer appeared to be dating both the models at the same time.
+According to Hollywood Life, fans and the media could not ascertain whether the “Love Yourself” singer was romancing Kendall Jenner or Hailey Baldwin because the singer appeared to be dating both the models at the same time.

 (Jan.
 22, 2015) Hailey Baldwin and Justin Bieber seen at Urth Caffé in Los Angeles, CA. pic.twitter.com/xYWq0geggS